 Guides and Group Size

 Our instructors are certified professional ski guides who are licensed to teach and guide in the backcountry.
 There will be a maximum of 8 participants per guide and a maximum of 16 participants on the course.
-There will be a minimum of 4 participants on this program.
+There will be a minimum of 4 participants in this program.

-Participants are responsible for their own transport to Canmore, Alberta which is a one hour (100km) drive west from Calgary.
-Guest’s are responsible for their own transportation during the program.
+Participants are responsible for their own transport to Canmore, Alberta which is a one-hour (100km) drive west of Calgary.
+Guests are responsible for their own transportation during the program.

 Accommodation and Meals